Stocks tumble, dollar soars and bonds plunge as recession fears grow | MarketScreener

 The euro fell for a fourth straight day, sliding

-likely set for its first weekly gain in more than a month after
+failed to notch its first weekly gain in more than a month.
+On

 "Typically looser fiscal and tighter monetary policy is a